estafette/estafette.io/content/getting-started/configuration.md

 ### Authentication

 Currently the only supported user authentication is by using Google's Identity Aware Proxy (IAP); all authenticated users are allowed to use all functions on all repositories until role-based access (RBAC) is implemented.
-Estafette CI can operate without IAP, but any manual actions will have to be triggered via Slack integration for now.
+Estafette can operate without IAP, but any manual actions will have to be triggered via Slack integration for now.

 The API key is used to secure communication from the builder jobs to the API.